Glossary of Definitions

 DISPARATE TREATMENT: Employment practices such as the use of tests or educational requirements, fair and neutral on their face, which are applied or administered in an unfair manner.
 An example would be using an "old boy network" to hire for jobs even though the positions have been posted.

 DIVERSITY: Minnesota State Colleges and Universities system recognizes and respects the importance of all similarities and differences among human beings.
 The system and its institutions are committed, through their programs and policies, to fostering inclusiveness, understanding, acceptance and respect in a multicultural society.
-Diversity includes but is not limited to, age, ethnic origin, national origin, race, color, sex, sexual orientation, marital status, disability, religious beliefs, creeds and income.
+Diversity includes but is not limited to, age, ethnic origin, national origin, race, color, gender identity, gender expression, sexual orientation, marital status, disability, religious beliefs, creeds and income.
 Minnesota State Colleges and Universities system’s commitment to diversity compels it to confront prejudicial, discriminatory or racist behaviors and policies.⇑Top of Page⇑

 EEO-4 REPORT: The annual report which state and local government employers must file with the EEOC regarding the sex and minority status of their work force by job category and salary intervals.
 Those required to file include: